jaydevonline/foodapp/README.md

 This is a demo application which is built using AngulaJS.

--This app is hosted at www.jaydevgajera.com/foodapp -To run this app on local set up, this repo should be cloned in local web server.
+- This app is hosted at www.jaydevgajera.com/foodapp
+- To run this app on local set up, this repo should be cloned in local web server.

 FEATURES: